adlnet/xAPI-Spec/xAPI-Data.md

 ###### <a name="2.4.6.s4"></a>Requirements

-* <a name="2.4.6.s4.b1"></a>The revision property MUST only be used if the Statement's Object is an Activity.
+* <a name="2.4.6.s4.b1"></a>The "revision" property MUST only be used if the Statement's Object is an Activity.
-* <a name="2.4.6.s4.b2"></a>The platform property MUST only be used if the Statement's Object is an Activity.
+* <a name="2.4.6.s4.b2"></a>The "platform" property MUST only be used if the Statement's Object is an Activity.
-* <a name="2.4.6.s4.b3"></a>The language property MUST NOT be used if not applicable or unknown.
+* <a name="2.4.6.s4.b3"></a>The "language" property MUST NOT be used if not applicable or unknown.
-* <a name="2.4.6.s4.b4"></a>The revision property SHOULD be used to track fixes of minor issues (like a spelling error).
+* <a name="2.4.6.s4.b4"></a>The "revision" property SHOULD be used to track fixes of minor issues (like a spelling error).
-* <a name="2.4.6.s4.b5"></a>The revision property SHOULD NOT be used if there is a major change in learning objectives, pedagogy, or assets of an Activity.
+* <a name="2.4.6.s4.b5"></a>The "revision" property SHOULD NOT be used if there is a major change in learning objectives, pedagogy, or assets of an Activity.
 (Use a new Activity id instead).

 __Note:__ Revision has no behavioral implications within the scope of xAPI.
 It is simply stored